The Essential Guide to Creating a Brand Strategy Template (Free Download)

 How to Use the Brand Strategy Template

-The Brand Strategy Template includes a tab for each of the essential strategic elements: Values, Mission, Promise, Identity, and Tagline.
+The Brand Strategy Template includes the essential strategic elements: Values, Mission, Promise, Identity, and Tagline.

 First, research each of the factors that feed into each element.
 After those have been determined, use them as a framework for brainstorming specific ideas.